WACC Laureates are individuals who have significantly upheld WACC’s vision, mission and principles in one or more of the following ways:

 The Rev. Carlos A. Valle (2010)

 Carlos Valle, a Methodist minister from Argentina, was WACC General Secretary 1986-2001.
-Previously he served on the Executive Committee of WACC’s Latin America Region, WACC’s Board of Directors and as a pastor in Methodist congregations in Argentina.
+Previously he served on the Executive Committee of WACC’s Latin America Region, on WACC’s Board of Directors and as a pastor in Methodist congregations in Argentina.
 A former President of INTERFILM, the Protestant film organization, Valle was a staff member of the ecumenical theological school, ISIDET, in Buenos Aires, where he taught various courses on communication, especially film and theology.
 As WACC General Secretary, Carlos Valle worked to strengthen cooperation and commitment between the World Council of Churches and WACC and convened the first meeting of senior communication leaders in European churches and ecumenical organizations.
 Upon retiring, Carlos returned to Argentina to serve as a chaplain to students at ISIDET in Buenos Aries, where he continues to write on issues related to communication, to work for his church, and to take an active part in promoting communication rights and social justice.
 Carlos Valle has written several books, published in both Spanish and English.
 They include Comunicación es evento (1988), Comunicación: modelo para armar (1990), and Communication and Mission: In the Labyrinth of Globalisation (2002).

 The Rev. Dr. William F. Fore (2010)